Cosmopolitodus: Description

+Teeth

+C. planus teeth are somewhat similar to those of other mackerel sharks, especially the extinct species C. hastalis and Isurus desori.
+Adult upper teeth are generally 2–4 cm long with an unserrated cutting edge and no lateral cusplets.
+True to its name, each tooth is "hooked", the point of which is shifted away from the middle axis, in the direction of the corners of the mouth.
+In this, the teeth of C. planus and I. desori differ from C. hastalis.
+I. desori teeth are much more heterodontic than C. planus and their roots are more uneven in thickness and shape, with more narrow builds and rounder lobes, somewhat making the appearance of a heart.
+But the crowns of the lower teeth of this species are described to be more straight and identical to the lower teeth of C. hastalis.
+The hooked teeth, which probably would be efficient for gripping prey, would suggest a diet of smaller and medium-sized animals.

 Broad-form

 The broad form is characterized by broad-shaped teeth often described as being identical to that of modern great whites besides the lack of serrations.
 Fossil evidence shows that the broad-form is the direct ancestor of the genus Carcharodon, and specimens from the Pisco Formation in Peru show an evolutionary mosaic between them.

 This form is also commonly labeled by its species synonym xiphodon to reflect its difference from the narrow-form, although this is scientifically invalid.